The Habit Loop Explained: Cue, Routine, Reward

 This matters for change.
 If you try to muscle through a new routine without anchoring it to a cue and a reward, you are asking your basal ganglia to do consistent work it is specifically designed not to do.
 The loop is what sticks, not the behavior in isolation.
 Identity-based habits work for the same reason: they change the story around the routine, not just the routine itself.

 The reward is what teaches your brain that the loop is worth running again.
 It can be physical, like caffeine or sugar or nicotine.
 It can be emotional, like relief or pride or the tiny hit of novelty from a new notification.
 The brain does not care which.
 It just logs the payoff and starts releasing dopamine in anticipation the next time the cue shows up.
+For a closer look at that anticipation machinery, see what your brain is doing during habit loops.

 This is where Febreze almost died.
 Procter and Gamble launched the spray in the late 1990s as an odor eliminator, and it flopped.
 People living with bad smells had gone nose-blind to them.
 There was no cue they noticed, and no reward they felt.
 The product sat on shelves.